 I'm not going to lie.
 These pies are a labour of love.
 A labour of savoury, cheesy, saucy, stick-to-your-ribs, warm-you-all-the-way-through love that is worth every single minute you will spend making them.

 Thankfully, you can spend most of that time kicking back and relaxing while the stew is simmering away.
-(Or, even better, you can make the filling a few days in advance, so that all you have to do on the day itself is prepare the mash and assemble the pies.)
-Once that’s done with, the rest of the process is basically as easy as… well… pie.
+Or, even better, you can cut down your prep time by making the filling in advance.
+Once that's done with, the rest of the process is basically as easy as... well... pie.